daspec/daspec-js-npm/README.md

 For the console runner

-    npm install daspec
+    npm install daspec -g

 ## Usage

 Specify

-    daspec --specs <list of specification files> --steps <list of step files> [--sources <list of source files>] --output-dir <output directory>
+    daspec --specs ...  --steps ... --output-dir ... [--sources ...]

-* __--specs__: (required) should list markdown files containing specifications.
+* __--specs__: (required) list of markdown files containing specifications.
 All the usual wildcard patterns are supported
-* __--steps__: (required) should list javascript files containing step definitions.
+* __--steps__: (required) list of javascript files containing step definitions.
 All the usual wildcard patterns are supported
 * __--output-dir__: (required) where to store the result files
-* __--sources__: (optional) should list javascript files that will be loaded into global scope before step definitions.
+* __--sources__: (optional) list of javascript files that will be loaded into global scope before step definitions.
 Not necessary if step definition files load the relevant source as node modules.
 All the usual wildcard patterns are supported.

 or